 - A. The journey-level employee must be of the same apprenticeable occupation as the apprentice they are supervising unless otherwise allowed by the Revised Code of Washington (RCW) or the Washington Administrative Code (WAC) and approved by the WSATC. - B. The numeric ratio of apprentices to journey-level employees may not exceed one apprentice per journey-level worker [WAC 296-05-015(5)]. - C. Apprentices will work the same hours as journey-level workers, except when such hours may interfere with related/supplemental instruction. - D. Any variance to the rules and/or policies stated in this section must be approved by the WSATC. - E. The ratio must be described in a specific and clear manner, as to the application in terms of job site, work group, department or plant: - 1.
-The ratio of apprentice Industrial Maintenance Electrician to journey-level workers shall be one (1) apprentice to one (1) journey-level worker on the job site.
+Lineman: The ratio of apprentices to journey-level workers shall be two (2) journey-level workers for each one (1) apprentice within the department. - 2.
+Meterman: The ratio of apprentices to journey-level workers shall be one (1) journey-level worker for each one (1) apprentice within the department.